 - DBS / DS Reference number, type of disclosure, date of issue. (see section 6)

 - Place of birth.

-> We will be very clear with you when we wish to collect such information, we will provide our reason for collecting such information and we will only do so when we have a lawful basis for processing the information we seek to collect.
+We will be very clear with you when we wish to collect such personal data, we will provide our reason for collecting it and we will only do so when we have a lawful basis for processing the personal data we seek to collect.

-> - Health details (e.g. pre-existing health conditions, occupational health or ill health early retirement), where we need to make reasonable adjustments for your safe and productive employment or appropriate pension payments.
+- Health details (e.g. pre-existing health conditions, occupational health or ill health early retirement), where we need to make reasonable adjustments for your safe and productive employment or appropriate pension payments.

 - Race or ethnic origin, for the purpose of, for example, equal opportunities monitoring or when confirming eligibility to work in the UK.